appwrite/sdk-generator/README.md

 Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification.

+## Examples

+You can view examples of generated code libraries in the [examples](examples) directory.

 ## Supported Specs

 * [OpenAPI 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) (Not Ready)